 The company overview introduces the type of restaurant, defines the product(s), and provides information about the ownership structure and your vision for the customer experience.
-You might also start to discuss your hiring and labor practices, when and where you plan to park the food truck for service, and the capacity for production.
+You might also start to discuss your hiring and labour practices, when and where you plan to park the food truck for service, and the capacity for production.

 The company overview is also your chance to communicate the more conceptual visions of your brand to investors.
-Consider including information about how your food truck’s name, logo, color scheme, and presence make your customers feel and contribute to the experience
+Consider including information about how your food truck’s name, logo, colour scheme, and presence make your customers feel and contribute to the experience

 Team and Management

 Food truck teams can be small – there are lots of food trucks that operate on a staff of one owner-operator-accountant-chef-server.
-Other food trucks are a roving version of a successful brick-and-mortar or an established local brand that have a full staff.
+Other food trucks are a roving version of a successful brick-and-mortar or an established local brand that has a full staff.

 However your food truck’s team will look, it’s important to include a detailed and clear description of that team in your business model.
 Your staff will factor into other crucial elements of your business plan, such as the budget and food/beverage production, so it’s important to have a concrete picture of your staffing needs.

-Also consider including information about what kind of jobs you plan to create, whether they are full-time or part-time, how you will hire or train workers with the right skill set, and if you plan to provide them with any benefits or incentives.
+Also consider including information about what kind of jobs you plan to create, whether they are full-time or part-time, how you will hire or train workers with the right skillset, and if you plan to provide them with any benefits or incentives.

 A sample menu is a unique feature of a restaurant business plan.
 Many food trucks are known for quick, consistent meals so your menu, and the food and beverage products you offer, are an integral part of your brand and business plan.